tjupiter/clearbank-cat-api-react/README.md

 NOTES
 ---
-I used vanilla JavaScript for this project.
-I wanted to use React but because of the lack of time I decided not to.
-For the animation I used GSAP => https://greensock.com/docs/v3/Plugins/ScrollTrigger It was a fun little project to work on
+I used React to recreat a porject that was done in vanilla Js.
+For the animation I used GSAP => https://greensock.com/docs/v3/Plugins/ScrollTrigger